denten-books/plain-text/4-screen.md

 > [@brittan_spiritual_1854, 169].

 The discrete degree must be preserved, in other words, because without it the hierarchy would lose meaning.
-Thus in order to facilitate the transmission of impressions, "the recipient" of the vital flow "must be willing to receive instruction and assume the passive or negative relation of a learner."
+Thus, to facilitate the "transmission of impressions," "the recipient" of the vital flow "must be willing to receive instruction, and assume the passive or negative relation of a learner."
 Without discreteness and without hierarchy he will resist "the infusion of foreign impressions and Divine ideas" [@brittan_spiritual_1854, 169].